ankitmeena007/to_do/README.md

 1. Create a MongoDB Atlas account and obtain the connection string See this [tutorial](https://www.mongodb.com/docs/guides/atlas/connection-string/) for more info.

-2. Fork or Clone
-   Fork or clone this repo.
+2. Fork or Clone this repo.

 3. Create .env file
    > create `.env` file at the root of project